 The first year was a trying experience, but after a few rave reviews from the likes of Elmer Dills, the LA Times, and Valley News, they survived.
 Meanwhile, due to personal setbacks and illness, Roda and Willie had to leave the fledgling business, and Clara had to go it alone.
 She briefly turned the restaurant management over to another team, but in the end, she had to reassume the helm.
 That’s when fate stepped in and administered a devastating blow.
 Clara succumbed suddenly to a stroke in June 1992, and Les Sisters’ was devastated.
 That’s when Kevin, Clara’s son, stepped up and took charge of the restaurant.
 With the support of a loyal staff (especially Susan Warner, our head server), and loving customers, we rode out the storm and thrived . . . until the earthquake of 1994.
 We rebuilt, reopened, and regained our customer’s support.
 But, there is more.
 The next year, we were victimized by a fire, and were once again sidelined.
 After a few setbacks with building codes, we were able to reopen in a scant three weeks and there were our clients waiting, clamoring to have another go at our unique menu.

-So, here we are, celebrating our 25th anniversary, and feeling the humility of knowing that we could not have done it without the consistent support of you: our customers.
-Now, Kevin’s daughter Jessica and son Kevin have joined the staff.
+So, here we are, celebrating our 32nd anniversary, and feeling the humility of knowing that we could not have done it without the consistent support of you: our customers.
+Now, Kevin’s daughter Jessica has not only joined the staff, but has become the sole owner of the business.
 It is hard for us to believe that we have three generations of Hulings involved in keeping our commitment to our promise to satisfy your good taste.